paddycarver/blog/bio.md

 ---
 layout: post
 permalink: /bio
+title: Nice To Meet You
 quote:
-  text: "&quot;Remember that guy in that place who said that really obnoxious thing that probably offended you?
-That's me.&quot;"
+  text: Remember that guy in that place who said that really obnoxious thing that probably offended you?
+That's me.
 ---

 My name's Paddy Foran.
 I live in Buffalo, New York.
 I [write software]({{ site.baseurl }}/code "My Github Repository"),